florianjehn/Societal_Collapse/_posts/2024-08-31-collapse_recovery.md

 (3) I also briefly made this observation in an [earlier post](https://florianjehn.github.io/Societal_Collapse/2023-08-10-lessons_from_the_past/).

 (4) There are numerous conflicting theories regarding the prolonged timeline.
 The most frequently discussed ones involve climate and psychology.
 One idea is that civilization emerged following the stable environmental conditions of the Holocene epoch.
 Another suggests that significant social innovations, possibly involving religion, enabled collaboration on a scale beyond the Dunbar number before civilization developed.

+(5) Many of these points are also discussed in the excellent book “The Knowledge” by Lewis Dartnell.

 # References